Early results from GLASS-JWST XV: properties of the faintest red sources in the NIRCAM deep fields: Discussion of Sources

+The need for emission line contributions was notable, so we investigated what level of emission line equivalent widths were needed to give such boosts to the photometry.
+To do this we measured the summed H$\beta$ + [OIII] 4959,5007\AA\ equivalent widths of the best fit Prospector models.
+We estimate the errors on this equivalent width as:

+where the derivative $d f_\nu / d \hbox{EW}$ is estimated from the best fit model using the fractional contribution of the emission lines to the flux $f_\nu$ in the nearest NIRCAM band, with $\Delta f_\nu$ being the photometric error.

+As an indication of how `blue' the galaxies might be we also calculate the rest frame ultraviolet continuum slope $\beta$ following the method of PaperXVI.

+We plot equivalent width against $\beta$ Figure~3.
+The median equivalent width is 180\AA, this is high compared to $z=0$ but is typical for galaxies of these masses at $z\sim 4$ (compare for example Figure~3 of \cite{Reddy2018}.
+Similarly the $\beta$ values are also consistent with previous measurements of normal star-forming galaxies at this redshift \citep{Bouwens2014,Reddy2018}.
+In particular we see no extremely blue values ($\beta<-2.5$).

+In our sample there are a handful of galaxies with equivalent width $>400$\AA\ (for example ID21313 in Figure~2 is $1370 \pm 150$\AA).
+These objects not surprisingly have the highest specific star formation rates, with {\tt logssfr}$\sim 8.2$ or $6\times$ the median value.
+Their space density is $\sim 3\times 10^{-5}$ Mpc$^{-3}$ which comparable to that found using medium band filters by \citet{Forrest2017}.

-ID1826 shows an example of a dustier star forming galaxy at $z\sim 4$ with $A_V=1.3$, these are less common in the faint sample.
+ID14368 shows an example of a dustier star forming galaxy at $z\sim 3.6$ with $A_V=1.1$, these are less common in the faint sample.
 Examples of even rarer selected sources are shown on the lower panels.
-ID5029 is well fit by a $z=2.0$ quiescent galaxy with an extremely low stellar mass of $8\times 10^8$ M$_\odot$, star formation rate $\lesssim$ 0.3 M$_\odot$ yr$^{-1}$ and with moderate dust attenuation ($A_V=1.3$).
-We expect such low mass quiescent galaxies to be significantly rarer than their massive cousins (of which many examples can be seen at brighter magnitudes in Figure~1) because the quiescent $z\sim 2$ galaxy stellar mass function of \cite{Tomczak2014} declines at low masses.
-However we note that this mass function is significantly incomplete below $3\times 10^9$ M$_\odot$.
-The source is resolved with an estimated size of 0.2––0.4 arcsec; this is similar to those of the lowest mass ($\sim 10^{10}$ M$_{\odot}$) quiescent galaxies of \cite{z2QGs}.
-ID5029 is likely the lowest mass quiescent galaxy identified at $z\sim 2$.
-We note it has F200W $=$ 27.7, considerably below the limit of ground based $K$-band surveys \citep{S16}.
-In a companion paper (Paper IX; \citealt{QGs}) we present the first spectra from JWST of two low mass ($\sim 10^{10}$ M$_\odot$) quiescent galaxies.
+ID21276 shows a quiescent galaxy candidate (star formation rate $< 0.03$ M$_\odot$ yr$^{-1}$ at $z=0.7$ with an extremely low stellar mass of $\sim 10^8$ M$_\odot$. and with moderate dust attenuation ($A_V=1.7$).
+This is below the completeness limit of stellar mass functions determined from deep ground near-infrared surveys \cite{Tomczak2014}.
+We note it has F200W $=$ 27.1, considerably below the limit of ground based $K$-band surveys \citep{S16}.
+In a companion paper (Paper IX; \citealt{QGs}) we present the first spectra from JWST of two low mass ($\sim 10^{10}$ M$_\odot$) $z\sim 2$ quiescent galaxies.
 These results augur well for the future prospects of JWST to measure the properties of quiescent galaxies at low masses.